arabellas-craft/arabellas-craft.github.io/_posts/2025-11-02-interviewing-tarot-deck.md

 I know "interviewing your deck" sounds mystical; like you're having a conversation with sentient cardboard.
 But here's the practical truth: a deck interview is a structured reading that helps you understand how your brain responds to this specific deck's visual language.
 It's less about the deck having a personality and more about discovering how your intuition translates this particular collection of images into useful information.

 In this article, I'll explain why deck interviews are worth your time and share a simple three-card spread to get you started.
-If you want even more options, you can grab my free download with [5 tarot spreads for interviewing your new tarot deck](https://ko-fi.com/s/6294b549e5).
+If you want even more options, you can grab my free download with [5 tarot spreads for interviewing your new tarot deck](https://ko-fi.com/s/6294b549e5){:target="_blank" rel="noopener noreferrer"}.

 ## What Is a Deck Interview?